-Big Five personality theory
+Big Five personality traits

 History of Big Five personality theory

-Big Five personality test
+Big Five personality traits

 - Openness - People who like to learn new things and enjoy new experiences usually score high in openness.
-Openness includes traits like being insightful and imaginative and having a wide variety of interests.
+Openness includes personality traits like being insightful and imaginative and having a wide variety of interests.

 - Extraversion - Extraverts get their energy from interacting with others, while introverts get their energy from within themselves.
-Extraversion includes the traits of energetic, talkative, and assertive.
+Extraversion includes the personality traits of energetic, talkative, and assertive.

 How to use results from the Big Five personality test